 Medicinal Hepatitis: the causes of

-This is an inflammatory liver disease,arising as a result of taking certain medications.
-It in 1-28% of cases significantly complicates the ongoing pharmacotherapy and in 12-25% of cases leads to the development of hepatic insufficiency and cirrhosis of the liver.
-Medicated hepatitis is 2-3 times more common in women than in men.
-A total of 2-10% of hospitalized patients develop drug-induced hepatitis of varying severity.
-In elderly people, the susceptibility to hepatotoxic action of drugs increases.
-This is due primarily to a decrease in the intensity of hepatic blood flow and liver volume.
-The risk of the disease with medicinal hepatitis increases with liver damage of various etiologies, as well as in the case of a decrease in kidney function.
-The decisive role in the development of medical hepatitis is played by the sensitivity of a person to a specific medicine, it is determined by a number of factors:
+This is an inflammatory liver disease.character, resulting from taking certain medications.
+In 1-28% of cases, it significantly complicates the ongoing pharmacotherapy and in 12-25% of cases leads to the development of liver failure and cirrhosis.
+Drug-induced hepatitis affects women 2-3 times more often than men.
+Only 2-10% of hospitalized patients develop drug-induced hepatitis of varying severity.
+In the elderly, susceptibility to the hepatotoxic effect of drugs increases.
+This is primarily due to a decrease in the intensity of hepatic blood flow and liver volume.
+The risk of developing drug-induced hepatitis increases with liver damage of various etiologies, as well as in the case of decreased kidney function.
+A decisive role in the development of drug-induced hepatitis is played by a person's sensitivity to a specific drug, it is determined by a number of factors:

 • genetic features of the human body(for example, if one of the parents suffered from hepatitis due to taking the medicine, then the likelihood that the same reaction will be in the child is also quite large);